 Students in Grades 7 and 8 participate in a multi-arts program that allows them to work directly with artists in a variety of disciplines.
-Classes may include: Drama Workshop, a combination improvisational activities and scene study; Handbell Ensemble, in which students read music as they learn pieces for Winter Festival; A Cappella Singing; 8th grade Musical Production in which all 8th graders sing, act, and learn choreography; Hip Hop dance, performed at May Day; and Choral Music, which is featured at graduation.
+Classes may include: Drama Workshop, a combination improvisational activities and scene study; Handbell Ensemble and A Cappella Singing, in which students read music as they learn pieces for Winter Festival; Dance Workshop, in which students gain experience with several styles of dance; 8th grade Musical Production in which all 8th graders sing, act, and learn choreography; and Choral Music, which is featured at graduation.